rooseveltalej/rooseveltalej/README.md

 ## Some facts about my career
 - :seedling: I started my career in software development in the second semester of 2022, when I decided to start my university studies in computer engineering.

 - :computer: Alternately, from my university I am always looking to learn new things related to IT.
 For example networks, development with backend programming languages like Swift, Python and Java.
-Web development with technologies like HTML, CSS, JavaScript, PHP among others.
+Web development with technologies like HTML, CSS, JavaScript, TypeScript, Node.js among others.

 ## Some facts about me
 - :minidisc: I really like listening to music, but really A LOT.
 I can't say I have a favorite genre, however I am almost always listening to alternative music.
 My favorite musicians at the moment are Gustavo Cerati, Mac Miller, Mac DeMarco and Cuarteto de Nos.